michelegz/astro-web-indexer/CONTRIBUTING.md

     ```bash
     npm install
     ```

-4. Prepare your FITS/XISF data directory.
-    By default, the application looks for images inside a `./data/fits` directory.
-If you want to use this default, create it now:
+4. Build and start the application using the provided script:
     ```bash
-    mkdir -p data/fits
-    ```
-    **Alternatively**, if you already have an image folder, you can edit the `.env` file and set `FITS_DATA_PATH` to your custom path (e.g., `FITS_DATA_PATH=/path/to/my/images`).

-5. Build and start the application using the provided script:
-    ```bash
     ./build.sh build
     ```
-    This command handles the entire build process, including compiling the CSS, building all Docker images with the correct version tag, and starting the services.
+    > **Note:** This command handles the entire build process, including compiling the CSS, building all Docker images with the correct version tag, and starting the services.

-6. Access the application at http://localhost:2080

 ### Managing the Application with `build.sh`